-(Del Norte Co., 2023)
+Source: Del Norte Co., 2023

-As shown on the table above, overall, Del Norte County had a similar proportion (18 percent) of single parent households as the State (19 percent).
-Figure 14 shows the regional distribution of the percent of children in female-headed households with no spouse present.
-Although throughout most the county less than 20 percent of children live in single female-headed households, the percentage increases to 20-40 percent in the Klamath census tract and 40-60 percent in the tract that includes Fort Dick.
-(Del Norte Co., 2023)
+As illustrated in Table 7-1, Del Norte County had a similar proportion (18 percent) of single-parent households as the State (19 percent).
+Table 7-1 shows the regional distribution of the percent of children in female-headed households with no spouse present is equal to that of the State's (13 percent).

-As discussed in the Special Housing Needs section, single parent households typically only have one potential wage earner and, particularly for single female-headed households, often have more difficulty finding adequate affordable housing than families with more than one source of income.
-Although the proportion of single parent households is consistent with statewide trends and does not indicate a distinct fair housing issue, this trend could be a result of the limited supply of affordable rental housing in Del Norte County that provides access to opportunities and services for single-headed one-income households with children.
-(Del Norte Co., 2023)
+As discussed in the Special Housing Needs section, single-parent households typically only have one potential wage earner and, particularly for single-female-headed households, often have more difficulty finding adequate affordable housing than families with more than one source of income.
+Although the proportion of single-parent households is consistent with statewide trends and does not indicate a distinct fair housing issue, this trend could be a result of the limited supply of affordable rental housing within the County and City that provides access to opportunities and services for single-parent one-income households with children.

-Regionally, within census tracts in developed areas the percentage of children in female headed households range from 20 to 40 percent, however tracts in Crescent City, near the community of Fort Dick range from 40 to 60 percent, and those on the southwest portion of the City of Eureka range from 60 to 80 percent.
-In Crescent City and Eureka these concentrations may be the result of the lower median age and greater proportion of residents with children at home.
-In all three areas, concentrations of children in female headed households are considered to be impacted by the availability of affordable units within proximity to jobs, transportation, and resources in these areas.
-(Del Norte Co., 2023)
+Regionally, the City is similar to other census tracts in developed areas where the percentage of female-headed households range from 20-40 percent.
+Tracts in the City and near the community of Fort Dick range from 40-60 percent.
+In these areas, concentrations of female-headed households are considered to be impacted by the availability of affordable units within proximity to jobs, transportation, and resources in these areas.